luiscript/ofxDarkKnight/readme.md

 void update() | Runs every frame to update data. void draw() | Runs every frame to draw something on the screen. void addModuleParameters() | Runs once after setup, here you will add all the parameters that your module needs. ofxDarkKnight uses ofxDatGui, to learn how to add paramemeters please read the [ofxDatGui docs](https://braitsch.github.io/ofxDatGui/).
-Right now only sliders are supported. void drawMasterInput() | You should implement this function when your module needs an input in order to work, for example a video FX. void drawMasterOutput() | If your module returns something, then you should implement this function. void setFbo(ofFbo *) | This function will be called when an external module conects it's main output with the current module's input and it will recieve a pointer to an ofFbo that contains the graphics. ofFbo getFbo() | This function will be called when you try to connect the current module's output to an external module's input.
+Right now only sliders are supported. void setFbo(ofFbo *) | This function will be called when an external module conects it's main output with the current module's input and it will recieve a pointer to an ofFbo that contains the graphics. ofFbo getFbo() | This function will be called when you try to connect the current module's output to an external module's input.
 It should return an ofFbo pointer that contains the drawing. void unMount() | Runs once when the app closes.